 But Joe Simenic forged on and gained new allies in the quest to collect accurate biographical information on every major leaguer.
 Lee Allen’s successor, Cliff Kachline, continued work on the project and the progress continued.
 On August 10, 1971, Simenic and fifteen other baseball researchers traveled to Cooperstown, New York, to form the Society for American Baseball Research (SABR).
 Biographical research was the hallmark of many SABR founders, with Simenic, Kachline, Bill Haber, Tom Shea, Bob McConnell, Tom Hufford, Bill Gustafson, Bob Davids, and Ray Nemec all making this a main focus of their efforts.
 As a result, the once staggering number of unidentified players drops each year, and today there are fewer than 300 “missing” players.

-The founding of SABR created a powerful network of baseball researchers and, from the first, Joe Simenic has contributed to its development in an extraordinary number of ways.
+The founding of SABR created a powerful network of baseball researchers and, from the first, Joe Simenic contributed to its development in an extraordinary number of ways.
 He served as vice president of the fledgling organization in 1973-74 and as chairman of its Biographical Committee for several years during the 1980s.
-Like his fellow SABR founders, Simenic has been amazed to witness its explosive growth.
-As McConnell puts it, during the early days, “we talked with excitement about how one day we might have as many as fifty members!”
+Like his fellow SABR founders, Simenic was amazed to witness its explosive growth.
+As McConnell put it, during the early days “we talked with excitement about how one day we might have as many as fifty members!”